stpope/Siren9C/README.md

 	http://FASTLabInc.com/Siren/Siren7.5.Workbook.html
 	http://FASTLabInc.com/Siren/Siren7.5.Workbook.pdf

-If you like to read manuals, take a look at,
+If you like to read manuals, take a look at the somewhat stale version,
 	http://FASTLabInc.com/Siren/Manual

 Watch the detailed Siren demo at,